How do we help dogs with reactivity, fear & aggression?

 How do we help dogs with fear, reactivity and aggression?

-There is no one-size-fits-all treatment plan for these issues, as each dog has individual considerations to incorporate into a training plan.
+There is no one-size-fits-all dog training plan for these issues, as each reactive or fearful dog has individual considerations to incorporate into a training plan.
 However, all treatment plans will have a combination of the following:

 Teaching your dog to feel better about the things that trigger them